vbossica/glassfish3-debian-package/README.md

 Build
 -----

-The package is build using Gradle (http://gradle.org) version 1.1 so make sure it is installed on your system.
-Then you will have to download the official Glassfish archive and place it at the root of this checked out project:
+The package is build using [Gradle] [1] so make sure it is installed on your system.
+After having downloaded the official Glassfish archive and placed it at the root of this checked out project:

     wget http://download.java.net/glassfish/3.1.2.2/release/glassfish-3.1.2.2.zip .
     gradle unzip